Frojd/Wagtail-Pipit/docs/frontend-developer-guide.md

 export default Button;
 ```

-This allows us to render a Button container with the props `onClick` and `text`.
+This allows us to render a Button which accepts the props `onClick` and `text`.
 In a real-life scenario,
 you would also want to specify [`propTypes`](https://reactjs.org/docs/typechecking-with-proptypes.html) and
 [`defaultProps`](https://reactjs.org/docs/typechecking-with-proptypes.html#default-prop-values) but that is
 outside the scope for this tutorial.